lionbytes/memoirs-project/README.md

   </p>
 </p>

 A simple web app with a simple interface meant to serve as a micro personal journal to help individuals - especially freelancers - monitor their daily activities.
 Memoirs was built with the Flask microframework using Python3.
-The user interface was built using Bootstrap 3.

 ## Project Stages